-For the Winter and Spring 2024 semesters, all our Yiddish classes will take place online via Zoom.
+For the Fall 2024 and Winter 2025 semesters, all our Yiddish classes will take place online via Zoom.
 We look forward to connecting with our friends from the Toronto area and around the world.

 We encourage you to familiarize yourself with how to use Zoom before you start your online course.
 More information about Zoom can be found at support.zoom.us

-To register for one of our Yiddish language classes or the Leyenkrayz, please use our online registration form.
-Registration for the Spring 2024 semester is now closed.
+To register for one of our Yiddish language classes or the Leyenkrayz, you will need to use our online registration form.
+Registration for the Fall 2024 semester is now closed.
+Winter 2025 classes will start in January.
+More info will be available later this fall.
+You can view the schedule at our Classes Page.

-Please note that course fees are in Canadian funds and we can only accept payment by credit card.
-If you require another method of payment or have questions, please contact us at yiddish@ujafed.org to let us know about your situation.
+Course fees are in Canadian funds, and we can only accept payment by credit card.
+If you have questions, please contact us at yiddish@ujafed.org to let us know about your situation.

 We do our best to make our classes as affordable as possible, but if you’re dealing with financial hardship that prevents you from paying full price for our classes, we will work with you to find a solution, including subsidizing part of the course fee.
 Please email yiddish@ujafed.org to let us know about your situation.